aramk/crayon-syntax-highlighter/readme.txt

 * Added the ability to specify <a href="http://ak.net84.net/crayon/line-ranges-in-crayon/" target="_blank">line ranges</a>
 * Added Microsoft Registry language thanks to <a href="http://techexplored.com/2012/03/21/crayon-syntax-highlighter-reg-support/" target="_blank">techexplored.com</a>
 * Added MIVA Script language
+* Added Transact-SQL language
 * Added option to add blank lines before and after the code
+* Wrote a neat GeSHi language file scraper, makes it easier to scrape GeSHi files for grouped keywords and add them as Crayon languages

 = 1.10.1 =
 * Added diff language thanks to <a href="http://omniavin.co/post/262" target="_blank">omniavin</a>